 Most lenders offer car loans ranging from £1,000 to £50,000, with repayment terms typically between one and seven years.

-The loan amount you’re approved for depends on your income, credit profile, and the car’s cost.
+The loan amount you are approved for depends on your income, credit profile, and the car’s cost.
 Shorter terms usually mean lower total interest, but higher monthly payments, so balance affordability with overall cost.

 You can estimate repayments using tools such as the Nationwide loan calculator or Barclays loan calculator.

-Borrowers with strong credit can access low interest rates starting from around 5% APR, while those with lower credit scores might see rates closer to 10–15%.
+Borrowers with strong credit can often access lower rates, while those with lower credit scores may see higher APRs.

-Fixed-rate personal loans mean your monthly repayments won’t change, making it easier to plan your budget.
+Fixed-rate personal loans mean your monthly repayments will not change, making it easier to plan your budget.
 You can compare representative rates across multiple lenders on Compare the Market.

 Lenders assess eligibility using several key factors:

-If you’re working to improve your eligibility, MoneyHelper’s borrowing guide offers practical tips to strengthen your financial profile before applying.
+If you are working to improve your eligibility, MoneyHelper’s borrowing guide offers practical tips to strengthen your financial profile before applying.

 Applying for a car loan is straightforward: